vlaks425/sMBR/README.md

 Models will be automatically downloaded to your Hugging Face cache directory (as configured in your environment).

 ## sMBR-PP Algorithm Overview
-1. **Hypothesis Generation**: We generate multiple candidate translations (hypotheses) for each source sentence using a pre-trained NMT model.
-In our case, we use the `towerinstruct-13b` model to generate 128 hypotheses for each source segment.
+1. **Hypothesis Generation**: We generate multiple candidate translations (hypotheses) for each source sentence using a NMT model.
+In our case, we use the `Unbabel/TowerInstruct-13B-v0.1` (https://huggingface.co/Unbabel/TowerInstruct-13B-v0.1) model to generate 128 hypotheses for each source sentence.
 Run sMBR-PP:
 Once hypotheses are generated, execute the `script/sMBR-PP_en2de_tower.sh` script to apply the sMBR-PP algorithm.
 This script takes the generated hypotheses as input and outputs the reranked translation results.